Networking Integrations

 **In short:**

-Runtime Spawner decides what and when to spawn Factories decide how objects are created Drivers decide who is allowed to trigger spawning
+> Drivers decide **who** is allowed to trigger spawning

 Everything else stays the same.